saticoysteele/leagueConstitution/README.md

 ### Roster Expansion & Cutdown ###
  - Prior to the Rookie Draft, rosters will be expanded to a total of 32 spots to allow for incoming draft picks and potentially free agent acquisitions.
- - __Roster cutdowns will occur in Mid-August, at which time your Taxi Squad will be established and players must be cut to establish your regular season roster.__
+ - __Roster cutdowns will occur in Mid- to Late-August, at which time your Taxi Squad will be established and players must be cut to establish your regular season roster.__

 <br><br>